UniversalDependencies/UD_Norwegian-Bokmaal/README.md

 # Changelog

+--> UD 2.16

+- Determiners such as den/det/de all have lemma "den" and PronType=Art
+- Change Gender=Fem,Masc to Gender=Com
+- Change annotation of multiple subjects to have :pass or :outer
+- Change annotation of possessive pronouns to have relation nmod:poss instead of just nmod or det

 --> UD 2.12

 - The conversion is completely rewritten using [Grew](https://grew.fr/) by the Norwegian Language Bank at the National Library of Norway.
 The conversion is to a large extent based on the guidelines of the previous version.
 - *som* in relative clauses is not longer treated as pronouns, but complementizers with the postag SCONJ and the label mark.
 - There is no longer an explicit analysis of verbal particles.
 The postag has changed from ADP to ADV and the label is advmod.
 - [The changes in 2.10 and 2.12](https://universaldependencies.org/changes.html) are implemented.